michadereus/Melodex/docs/case-studies/test-strategy.md

 ## Objectives

 - Validate the core export flows end to end:
-    - From ranked songs and filters
-    - Through the export worker pipeline
-    - To a real playlist URL surfaced in the UI
+    - From ranked songs and filters -> through the export worker pipeline -> to a real playlist URL surfaced in the UI
 - Cover high-risk areas:
     - OAuth and session handling
     - Rate limiting and Retry-After behavior